 Stone, director of Winthrop's Center for Economic Education, has been

-the 52nd Annual Financial Literacy and Economic Education Conference on
+was honored at the 52nd Annual Financial Literacy and Economic Education

-$1,000 monetary gift made possible by the Albert Beekhuis Foundation.
+consists of a $1,000 monetary gift made possible by the Albert

-along with students, garnered the most Metrolina Theatre Association
+students, garnered the most Metrolina Theatre Association Awards in

 • Outstanding Supporting Actor-Male: Department of Music’s